oncoblocks/centromere/README.md

 ## Quick Start

+### Note

+This project is still in early development.
+Components can and will change, and the documentation below may become out of sync with the latest build of the project.
+I will do my best to keep the documentation up-to-date.

 ### Configuration

 The easiest way to configure Centromere is to use the `@AutoConfigureCentromereWeb` annotation in your configuration class.
 This will handle all of the required web context configuration and bean registration.